aboutlo/dotfiles/README.md

 - All GIT shortcuts are listed by `gla`
 - To see all configured aliases `cat ~/.aliases`
 - Finally take a look of gitconfig and gitignore_global.
 Change what you need ;)

+## Appify

+- `utils/appify.sh utils/xchrome.sh`
+- move `utils/xchrome.app` to `/applications`
+- Right click on the file.
+Click on the icon.
+Copy and paste an image :)